 Global trade was predicted to stay strong, including record shipments of maize and barley.

 Global rice production in 2018-19 was projected broadly steady year-on-year, at 491 million tonnes, as a likely policy-driven fall in China was expected to be offset by increases elsewhere in Asia.
-With consumption seen rising to a new high, carryover stocks were expected to tighten, including in China.
+Reflecting consumption seen rising to a new high, carryover stocks were expected to tighten, including in China.
 Trade was anticipated at a record, including larger deliveries to Africa.

 With bigger or record crops in key producers, world soybean output in 2018-19 was forecast to be up by 8% year-on-year, to a peak of 367 million tonnes.